onecompiler/tutorials/javascript/fundamentals/conditional-statements.md

 ### Practice your understanding [here](https://onecompiler.com/javascript)

-## 3. SWITCH
+## 3. Switch

-SWITCH is used to replace nested IF-ELSE statements.
+Switch is used to replace nested If-else statements.

 ### Syntax
 ```javascript